umbralcalc/umbralcalc.github.io/_posts/stochadexIV.md

 Best solution to this optimisation problem appears to the Streaming Evolution Strategies (CMA-ES) [@beyer2017simplify] using Cumulative discounted Rewards computed via Monte Carlo Rollouts.
 Work from this...

-Talk about the utility of the model-based online learning approach in the case of partially observed systems [@aastrom1965optimal].
-Also look into the overlaps with this approach and Thompson sampling for exploration --- discuss here.
-Looking at a stochastic policy iteration algorithm here combined with Monte Carlo rollouts.

 Note that, in most use cases, the state of real-world phenomena cannot be measured perfectly.
 So in order to use simulated phenomena to potentially act in the real world, one typically will need to include a measurement process as part of the information retrieval step.
 For this we could leverage our work in a previous article [@stochadexIII-2024] which develops an online learning system for stochastic process models.
 The partitioning structure of stochadex simulations should make adding this capability on to the action-taking algorithms described in this article extremely easy, and we anticipate many interesting applications to projects in the future.

 ## References